bibliosansfrontieres/doc-ideasbox-handbook/pages/01.ideasbox/07.tablet/default.en.md

+---
-# Installation and configuration of tablets
+title: 'Installation and configuration of tablets'
+---

 Tablets are pre-configured in the Ideas Box.
 However, last-minute requirements may be raised on-site.